-8) If you typed it correctly, you'll see click "OK".
+7) Click "OK".
 You'll see the new field appear under Dimensions:

-9) Drag your new "Most Expensive" dimension to the "Color" button of the Marks area.
+8) Drag your new "Most Expensive" dimension to the "Color" button of the Marks area.

-10) It will now color code your scatterplot:
+9) It will now color code your scatterplot:

 Orange dots represent counties where Milk is more expensive, and Green dots represent counties where Soda is more expensive.
 The blue dots represent counties where this figure wasn't available, so let's get rid of that.